OpenTravel/OTM-DE/plugins/org.opentravel.schemas.stl2Developer/src/org/opentravel/schemas/node/facets/README-facets.txt

 	- Some facets are library members

 Types (TLFacetType)
 	There is a mismatch between the GUI facet types and compiler model's facet types.
 	Types with an astrict * are not TL model types.
 	TLFacetType - assigned to TLFacet instead of class.

 	- * Role
 	- Custom
+	- Choice
+	- Query
 	- Shared
-	- choice
 	- Detail
 	- Summary
 	- ID